Grace-Njenga/Grace-Njenga/README.md

 2. <a href=""> CS50 Introduction to Cybersecurity </a> -- In-progress

->Blogs
+>Additional Resources
 ----

-- Kevin Powell Blog
+1. Kevin Powell Blog
-- Roadmap.sh for my front-end journey
+2. <a href="https://roadmap.sh/">Roadmap.sh</a> for my front-end journey

 I'm excited to explore the ever-changing landscape of IT and contribute my skills to meaningful projects.
 Let's connect and discuss how I can add value!